“Mandela’s Gold” Bird of Paradise (Strelitzia reginae)

 You are buying the Rarer golden form of the classic tropical Bird of Paradise.

-Plants for Sale: Approx 20cm tall with good strong roots
+Plants for Sale: Approx 40cm tall with good strong roots - some tip burn from dry weather

 This photo courtesy of Martin Addison: https://commons.wikimedia.org/wiki/File%3AKirstenbosch_Gold_-_geograph.org.uk_-_445541.jpg